emmanueladecp/operational-dashboard-bpr/USER_CREATION_SETUP.md

 For production, you should:

-1. **Deploy Backend Separately**:
+1. **Deploy Edge Function**:
-   - Use Vercel Serverless Functions, AWS Lambda, or dedicated server
+    - Use production Clerk secret key (`sk_live_` instead of `sk_test_`)
-   - Set environment variables in deployment platform
+    - Set secrets in production Supabase dashboard (not CLI)
-   - Enable HTTPS
+    - Function auto-scales with demand

-2. **Update Frontend API URL**:
+2. **No Frontend Changes Needed**:
-   - Change `http://localhost:3001` to your production backend URL
+    - Edge Functions use same Supabase client as frontend
-   - Use environment variable for API URL
+    - No API URL changes required

-3. **Secure API Endpoints**:
-   - Add JWT verification using Clerk's middleware
-   - Validate user role before allowing user creation
-   - Add rate limiting
+    - Automatic HTTPS and security

+3. **Built-in Security**:
+    - RLS policies enforce SUPERADMIN-only access
+    - Edge Functions run server-side with proper isolation
+    - Input validation prevents injection attacks

 4. **User Login**:
     - Users can immediately login with their username and password
     - No email verification or invitation process required

 ---